How to Map DSR Types to GDPR Article 15

 )

-def route_request(self, intake: DSRIntake) -> Dict:
+def route_request(self, intake: DSRIntake) -> dict:

-correlation_id = self.generate_correlation_id(intake.request_id, intake.raw_payload)
+cid = self.correlation_id(intake.request_id, intake.raw_payload)

 if not self._verify_hmac(intake.raw_payload, intake.hmac_signature):

-raise ValueError("Invalid cryptographic signature")
+raise SignatureError("Invalid cryptographic signature")

 if intake.jurisdiction not in self.allowed_jurisdictions:

-return {"status": "routed_to_fallback", "correlation_id": correlation_id}
+return {"status": "routed_to_fallback", "correlation_id": cid}

 intent = self.classify_intent(intake.raw_payload)

-if intent != DSRIntent.ARTICLE_15_ACCESS:
+if intent is not DSRIntent.ARTICLE_15_ACCESS:

-return {"status": "misclassified", "intent": intent, "correlation_id": correlation_id}
+return {"status": "rerouted", "intent": intent.value, "correlation_id": cid}

 return {